tagtogorg/tagtog-doc/API_settings_v1.md

 ### Update member

-Change the role of an existing member in your project.
+Change the role of an existing & confirmed member in your project.

 * Method: `PUT`
 * Endpoint: `{{ page.api_endpoint }}/members/:member{{ page.mandatory_query_parameters }}`